 Dreading the arrival of your friends for your ‘Come Dine With Me’ evening or you’re in-laws have wined and dined you and now it’s your turn to shine in the kitchen? or do you have a special occasion coming up and would like to cook for friends but too afraid to cook outside your comfort zone?
 I am here to help!

 Follow my very simple starter and main course recipes below to create a delightful meal for any occasion.

 “I am very keen on using local suppliers and design our menus with their produce in mind.
-We have some exceptional food partners like Coolanowle Organics whose award-winning beef burger, black and white puddings and Cumberland sausages always have a place in our mixed grill.
 The small independent Village Dairy in Killeshin supplies all of our milk.
 Slaney Foods supply our lamb which is an undeniable favourite from our Sunday lunch menu and long-standing partners like Micheal Hosey are an integral part of the extended family.
 I always source fresh local vegetables and other ingredients from local farmers and producers which brings a genuine taste of Carlow from the county to the kitchen to the plate”.

 I guarantee you, you will have very happy dinner guests following my starter of Pan-fried Scallops Black Pudding Salad and the main course of Chicken Supreme with bean and sausage cassoulet.